Detection/Diagnosis

 I started my chemo cycles, and initially, the first month was insane, I didn't know what was going to happen.
 As it was year end of the year it was cold outside, but still, I used to sweat a lot, puke and sleep .
 I just remember coming home, Vomiting a lot, eating a little whatever I can and going to bed.
 I used to get up at midnight and would feel very hot.
 But after a few cycles, I was adapted.

 Doctors were supposed to give me 12 Chemo sessions (6*2), and it went on for quite a long time with a very strict diet.
-Being bought up in a gujju family I always loved having good food, so my parents would cook anything that I wanted said whatever because I was strictly not allowed to eat outside food, or any kind of raw food.
-Even if I want to have a fruit, I had to take out the pulp and boil it before eating it.
-Trust me it's not that good to taste.
+Being brought up in a Gujju family, I always loved having good food, so my parents would cook anything that I wanted.
+However, I was strictly not allowed to eat outside food or any kind of raw food.
+Even if I wanted to have a fruit, I had to take out the pulp and boil it before eating it.
+Trust me, it's not that good to taste.

 During my 6th Chemo cycle, the doctor told me that we finally could detect it and it was 4th stage cancer, and for the safer side, they would give me one extra cycle.